jpadgett314/jpadgett314.github.io/README.md

 ## Time spent

-Though it is a sipmle site, it is my first.
+Though it is a simple site, it is my first.
 About 30 hours were spent creating it.

 ## How to open